7 Ways to Manage a Concussion

 - Add 10 drops to a warm bath or shower, both morning and night.

-5. Think Prevention.
-Taking fish oils daily can help reduce the impact according to a study done by the Journal of Traditional and Complementary Medicine.
+Taking fish oils daily can help reduce the impact of head trauma according to a study done by the Journal of Traditional and Complementary Medicine.

-Visit Balance Point Health Centre for a Game Plan for any athletic endeavour or to ensure you are doing everything in your power to protect your noggin!
+Visit Balance Point Health Centre for a Game Plan for any athletic endeavour or to ensure you are doing everything in your power to protect your noggin!fun

-Does your childhood have anything to do with your body today?
+Does your childhood have anything to do with how your body functions today?

 We think so…